3-d graph

 π”˜π”΄π”’: Amazing.
 It’s only us, her daughter — and maybe three others who weren’t there and might not take it after all.
 Wow.

 π”˜π”±π”’: Bottom line: We’ve got a once-in-a-lifetime chance to really learn a ton about comp-sci.
-Yeah, psyched!
+Yeah, this is totally amazing.

 π”˜π”΄π”’: Now all we have to do is hang on for dear life!